goobers692s/notes/README.md

 - Today's programming wisdom is to be a lifelong learner and adapt to the ever-changing world of technology.
 This means staying up-to-date with the latest programming languages, frameworks, and tools, as well as understanding the best practices and principles of software development.
 By constantly learning and growing, you can become a more valuable asset to your team and company, contributing to innovative solutions and a high-quality product.

 To achieve this, make it a priority to attend conferences, read blogs, join online communities, or take courses to stay informed about the industry.
 Additionally, always be open to trying new things and embracing change, even if it means leaving your comfort zone.
 Remember that failure is a vital part of the learning process, so don't be afraid to take risks and try new approaches.
 Finally, never stop asking questions and seeking feedback, which will help you grow both personally and professionally.

+# 2023-12-02
+- Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

+This quote reminds us that optimizing code before it's necessary can lead to unnecessary complexity and bugs.
+It's better to write clear, simple code first and optimize only when profiling reveals performance bottlenecks.